secondbit/wendy/README.md

 Credentials are an interface that Pastry defines to help control access to your clusters.
 Credentials could be whatever you want them to be: public/private keys, a single word or phrase, a rather large number... anything at all is fair game.
 The only rules for Credentials are as follows:

-1. They must marshal to and from JSON.
-That means a `MarshalJSON()` function that returns a slice of bytes and an error, and an `UnmarshalJSON([]byte)` function that returns an error.
-These are not explicitly declared in the interface so that applications may just use the default Marshal/Unmarshal implementations.
-2. They must have a `Valid` method that accepts a slice of bytes.
-These bytes should then be unmarshaled into another instance of Credentials and return a boolean, or an error if there's an error while unmarshaling.
-When a node attempts to join the cluster, its Credentials will be marshalled to JSON, transferred with the request, and passed to the Valid method on the target Node.
-If that Valid method returns true, the Node will be allowed to join the Cluster.
-Otherwise, the Node will be excluded from the Cluster.
+1. Calling `Marshal()` on any implementation of Credentials must return a slice of bytes on success or an error.
+2. Calling `Valid([]byte)` on any implementation of Credentials must decide whether the specified slice of bytes should grant access to the Cluster (return true) or not (return false).
+The recommended way to do that is to attempt to unmarshal the byte slice into your Credentials implementation (returning false on error) and then comparing the resulting instance with your local instance.
+But there's nothing stopping you from just returning true, granting anyone who cares to connect full access to your Cluster.
+Like [PSN](http://en.wikipedia.org/wiki/PlayStation_Network_outage) does (*Zing!*)

+In the event that `Valid([]byte)` returns false for *any reason*, the Node will not be added to the state tables of the current Node.
+It will not be notified that its attempt failed, but it will not receive any messages from the Cluster.

 ### Listening For Messages